OlivierLD/raspberry-coffee/FONA/README.md

 ### Two approaches
 This project contains two parts, each of them illustrating a way to access the FONA:
-* One is using the Serial connection between the Raspberry PI and the Arduino where the FONA is connected
+* One is using the Serial connection between the Raspberry Pi and the Arduino where the FONA is connected
 * One is using the Serial connection directly to the FONA.

 For the first approach, see the package named `fona.arduino`, for the second one, see the package named `fona.manager`.